 If you decide to go private the first step is usually to see your NHS GP.
 You can ask them to recommend a private GP, consultant or specialist for your asthma.

-- talk to friends or family who have seen a private consultant and find out their experiences and recommendations
+- talk to family or friends who’ve seen a private consultant and find out about their experiences and recommendations

 - search online

-- ask your private medical insurance company for their recommendations.
+- ask your private medical insurance company for its recommendations.
 Some policies may have a set list of doctors you’re covered to see

 Will my NHS GP be involved in my private care?

-If you’ve been doing lots of research into private healthcare but you’re still not sure whether to go ahead, it can help to write down the pros and cons.
+If you’ve been doing lots of research into private healthcare but you’re still not sure whether to go ahead, try: